biscuitboost/yourbanger-fe/src/data/post/personalized-wedding-gifts.md

   - couples gifts
 metadata:
   canonical: https://yourbanger.com/personalized-wedding-gifts
+  title: "AI Wedding Songs & Personalized Gifts | YourBanger.com"
+  description: "Create an AI wedding song in 2 minutes for $19.99.
+Truly personalized wedding gifts that celebrate their unique story, not just their initials."
 ---

 Here's the thing about **personalized wedding gifts**: slapping someone's initials on a generic item doesn't make it personal.
 It makes it monogrammed.